 Orange County Spinal Cord Injury Attorney

 Spinal cord injury (SCI) often occurs when a traumatic event results in damage to cells within the spinal cord.
 Spinal cord injury also occurs when nerve tracts are severed that relay signals up and down the spinal cord.
 Common types of spinal cord injuries include compression (which is caused by pressure on the spinal cord) and contusions (which are bruising of the spinal cord).
+If you’ve been seriously injured, an Orange County spinal cord injury lawyer can help.

 How Common Are Spinal Cord Injuries?